 Airport immigration services were among those affected by the attack on Indonesia's national data centre last week.
 Photo: iStock

 According to Herlan Wijanarko, Director of Network and IT Solutions at PT Telkom Indonesia, the attackers held the data hostage and demanded $8 million in ransom for the decryption key.
-PT Telkom Indonesia is working with local and international authorities to investigate and attempt to unlock the data.
+PT Telkom Indonesia is working with local and foreign authorities to investigate and try to unlock the data.

-Communications and Information Technology Minister Budi Arie Setiadi confirmed that the government would not pay the ransom.
-"We have tried our best to restore the system while the national cyber agency conducts an investigation," Setiadi added.
+Communications and Information Technology Minister Budi Arie Setiadi said the government would not pay the ransom.
+"We have tried our best to restore the system while the national cyber agency conducts checks," Mr. Setiadi added.

 The head of the National Cyber Agency, Hinsa Siburian, said that samples of the Lockbit 3.0 ransomware had been detected.
-Meanwhile, Pratama Persadha, chairman of the Indonesian Cyber Security Research Institute, said this was the most serious incident in a series of ransomware attacks targeting Indonesian government agencies and companies since 2017.
+Meanwhile, the chairman of the Indonesian Cyber Security Research Institute, Pratama Persadha, said this was the most serious in a series of ransomware attacks targeting Indonesian government agencies and companies since 2017.

-According to Mr. Persadha, the national data center was disrupted and it took days to restore the system, indicating that the network infrastructure and server system were not handled well.
+According to Mr. Persadha, the disruption of the national data center and the need for days to restore the system shows that the network infrastructure and server system were not handled well.
 He pointed out that the ransomware attack would have been meaningless if the government had a good backup.

 In 2022, Bank Indonesia was hit by a ransomware attack that did not affect public services.
-The Ministry of Health’s Covid-19 app was also hacked in 2021, exposing the personal data and health status of 1.3 million people.
+The Ministry of Health ’s Covid-19 app was also attacked in 2021, exposing the personal data and health status of 1.3 million people.

 In 2023, Dark Tracer – an intelligence platform that monitors malicious activities in cyberspace – revealed that the LockBit hacker group claimed to have stolen 1.5 TB of data from Indonesia's largest Islamic bank, Bank Syariah Indonesia.